cjohansen/pharmacist/README.md

 ## Data sources

-To fetch data with Pharmacist you implement **data sources** - functions that fetch data from somewhere, and provide a **prescription** - a description of how to invoke and coordinate data source functions.
+To fetch data with Pharmacist you implement **data sources** - functions that fetch data from somewhere, provide a **prescription** - a description of how to invoke and coordinate data source functions, and finally select some or all of the described data.

-A data source is an implementation of either `pharmacist.data-source/fetch` or `pharmacist.data-source/fetch-sync`:
+A data source is any function that accepts a data source description and returns a Pharmacist result:

 ```clj
 (require '[pharmacist.data-source :as data-source]